-Here are a few ways to help when painting your windows:
+Here are a few simple tips to simplify the job of painting your windows.

 For best results, ALWAYS READ THE PAINT CAN LABEL.
 Professionals read the paint can labels to get the paint manufacturers’ most up-to-date information and instructions on the use of each specific paint.
 Every paint is different, and the labels provide important information, such as the average coverage area per gallon, drying times, number of coats needed, and surface preparation requirements.
 The labels also give specific safety information that should be carefully adhered to.